weibeld/terraform-aws-kubeadm/README.md

 This module allows to create AWS infrastructure and bootstrap a Kubernetes cluster on it with a single command.

-The result of running the module is a freshly bootstrapped Kubernetes cluster — like what you get after manually running `kubeadm init` and `kubeadm join`.
+Running the module results in a freshly bootstrapped Kubernetes cluster — like what you get after manually bootstrapping a cluster with `kubeadm init` and `kubeadm join`.

 The module also creates a kubeconfig file on your local machine so that you can access the cluster right away.